WAP Help and User Guide – Add-On for Sage 200

 The WAP Add-on Help and User Guide will take you through the features and settings for this module.
-WAP Add-ons provide an additional set of features for Sage 200 to provide some additional analysis and processing functionality for invoices and month end routines in Sage 200, when used in conjunction Sicon WAP.
+The WAP Add-on provides an additional set of features for Sage 200 to provide some additional analysis and processing functionality for invoices and month end routines in Sage 200, when used in conjunction Sicon WAP.

-WAP Add-ons allows for extra functionality when processing invoices, for example to add additional notes or select a specific approver or to specify some nominal codes do not require approval.
+The WAP Add-on allows for extra functionality when processing invoices; for example, to add additional notes or select a specific approver or to specify that some nominal codes do not require approval.
 A self-reversing journal and additional reports can also be found within this module.

 The WAP Add-on must be installed if a site is to be using WAP.